Preventing A Car Lockout in the Winter

 If you’re locked out of your vehicle because the lock is frozen, you may be able to thaw the lock using a blow dryer or a lighter.
 Coating your key in petroleum jelly then inserting it in the lock may also do the trick, or you can try warming your key to see if it melts the ice enough to grant you access.

-If these steps don’t work or you’re locked out of your car for another reason and you don’t have a spare key, you most likely need to contact a professional locksmith.
-For fast, reliable and affordable car locksmith services in Denver and the surrounding areas, trust the professional Denver locksmiths at Colorado Security Products.
+If these steps don’t work or you’re locked out of your car for another reason and you don’t have a spare key, you most likely need to contact the Denver locksmiths at CSP.
+For fast, reliable and affordable emergency locksmith services in Denver and the surrounding areas, trust the professional Denver locksmiths at Colorado Security Products.
 We are available ‘round-the-clock, and we will do our best to get to you and get you back in your vehicle as quickly as possible.

 For help when you’re locked out in Denver, please call 303-756-1000.